inventorypro1/inpro-backend-service/README.md

 which is perfect as this is what I wanted...
 A separation of concerns with respect to the front and back end.
 So I am going to have to split up the front and backend before following this guide I guess.

+Build the Docker image:
+docker build -t inpro-backend-service .

+So the docker-compose file works now.
+What you need to do next is push the docker images to your private registry at inventorypro1